 When you post your property online, you will start getting messages left and right.
 Remember that every message is an opportunity.
 It’s understandable that you might not be able to receive every call.
 However, it is best that you reply to each and every message properly, and also return calls from prospective buyers.

 Word gets around if you start neglecting your leads.
-You don’t want this kind of bad marketing being associated with your service.
-This is why it is important to check on your messages regularly.
+You don’t want this kind of bad marketing to be associated with your service.
+This is why it is important to check your messages regularly.
 Keep good relationships with your potential clients because you never know whether or not they will make an actual purchase.

 7. Invest In Property With A Good Community, Neighborhood, And Location